shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/identity-type-service.md

 The Identity Type service in Identity Management Framework can be used to retrieve, create, update and delete an identifier in the platform.
 Additionally this service allows owners to manage permissions for their identity solutions.
 Using this service, identity owners can:

-- determine the publisher(s) that are permitted to utilize their identifier within the bidstream,
+- Determine the publisher(s) that are permitted to utilize their identifier within the bidstream.
-- decide the partner(s) on the platform who can incorporate data using their identifier,
+- Decide the partner(s) on the platform who can incorporate data using their identifier.
-- choose the external bidder(s) who are eligible to access their identifier, and
+- Choose the external bidder(s) who are eligible to access their identifier.
-- select the partner(s) on the platform who are eligible to receive the identifier's value in their log level data feeds.
+- Select the partner(s) on the platform who are eligible to receive the identifier's value in their log level data feeds.

 > [!IMPORTANT]
 > To register or create a new identifier, contact your Microsoft Account Representative as this functionality is restricted to Microsoft Admin role.